 - If you do not have all of this right now, you will have the opportunity to send it in later

-Step 2: Click on your county below for the application form.
-(Not sure about which county you live in?
-No problem, you can check by entering your zip code here) If you prefer to download the application and send it to you local CAP, see the links below.
+Step 2: Enter your zip code below for an online application.
+If you prefer to download the application and send it to you local CAP, see the links below.

-Step 3: Be prepared to receive follow-up emails from your local Community Action Agency to complete your application
+Step 3: Be prepared to receive follow-up emails from your local Community Action Agency to complete your application; check your spam often.

 Due to the volume of applications, processing your application may take several weeks.
 Please help us by being patient and letting your landlord know your application is submitted.